rxian/fair-classification/README.md

 Post-process pre-trained predictors to satisfy demographic parity.

 Implemented in `postprocess.py`.
-Notebooks `adult.ipynb`, `biosbias.ipynb` and `communities.ipynb` contain code for reproducing the results in our paper:
+Notebooks `adult.ipynb`, `biasbios.ipynb` and `communities.ipynb` contain code for reproducing the results in our paper:

 ```bibtex
 @misc{xian2022FairOptimalClassification,